pc2/SLASH/submodules/pcie-hotplug-drv/README.md

 # PCIe Hotplug Driver

-This project contains a kernel module for PCIe hotplug functionality and a user-space application.
-The kernel module is located in the `driver` directory, and the user-space application (`main.cpp`) is in the root directory.
+This project contains a kernel module for PCIe hotplug functionality.
+The kernel module is located in the `driver` directory.

 ## Building

-To build both the kernel module and the user-space application, run:
+To build the kernel module, run:

 ```
 make